 Amongst government facilities, Tawam Hospital in Al Ain treats cancer patients.

-As of 2014, 19.02 per cent of the UAE's population was affected with diabetes.
-Reducing this to 16.28 per cent by the year 2021, is one of the key performance indicators of the pillar of world-class healthcare of the UAE National Agenda.
+As of 2021, 11.809 per cent of the UAE's population was affected with diabetes.
+Reducing the prevalence of diabetes, is one of the key performance indicators of the pillar of world-class healthcare of the UAE National Agenda 2021.

 The indicator measures the number of people between the age of 20 and 79 with diabetes in the UAE, as a proportion of the total population.